After receiving numerous emails from Point and Click Profit (PCP) I decided to take a look and find out what they were all about.

 Point and Click Profit have been around a while and I have read some reviews saying that it’s a link posting scam.
 However, today they have changed and their sales page leads you to believe they teach you how to make money selling goods on eBay.

-The owner of this program seems to be Jon Meyers, although the sales page is fronted by Amy Jensen, which is without doubt yet another fictitious person.
+The owner of this program seems to be Jon Meyers, although the sales page is fronted by Amy Jensen, which is without a doubt yet another fictitious person.
 Then on the Earning and Income Disclaimer, the name of Suppliers Club is in the heading.

 Nothing seems to be very clear about this program and it gets worse!